-In a separate announcement, the Group’s associated company, EOC Ltd., announced a $100 million award for the Lewek Conqueror, a hook-up and maintenance accommodation barge, for work in Southeast Asia.
+In a separate announcement, the Group’s associated company, EOC Limited, announced a US$100 million award for the Lewek Conqueror, a hook up and maintenance accommodation barge, for work in South East Asia.